sleepyren/edunetassignment2/README.md

 ## Corners

 Each corner of a rectangle can be used to resize it.
-The corners are identified and calculated using the Gauss area formula (also known as the shoelace formula).
+The corners are identified and calculated using Gauss' area formula (also known as the shoelace formula).
 The four corners are:

 1. Top-left corner: Changes both the width and height, as well as the top and left position.
 2. Top-right corner: Changes both the width and height, as well as the top position.